bhoptee/trueman-chiro/src/pages/index.md

         label: Learn More
         url: /about/
   - type: section_features
+    background: white
+    subtitle: "The clinic is closed for annual leave / holiday from 2nd-18th August 2024.
+The clinic reopens on Monday 19th August, online booking is availalbe. "
+  - type: section_features
     title: ""
     section_id: ""
     subtitle: Individualised assessment and the integration of treatment techniques